I’ve been away. Did you notice?

 I didn’t think so.

-Last week I was vacationing with Jon’s family at Myrtle Beach (plenty of posts to come from that), but once we all went our separate ways, Jon, Seven and I headed west to Monroe, North Carolina, home of Treehouse Vineyards.
+Last week I was vacationing at Myrtle Beach (plenty of posts to come from that), but then headed west to Monroe, North Carolina, home of Treehouse Vineyards.

 At first, I thought perhaps the GPS had led us astray.
 We were headed through town, into subdivisions…not out in the country like I expected.
 But there it was at last, a nice storefront with the Treehouse Vineyards logo blazed across it, a large (and very high) rustic treehouse next door.